Amanda Ross-Ho

-Amanda Ross-Ho (born 1975) is an artist based in Los Angeles that works in painting, drawing, sculpture, installation, photography and uses found objects.
+Amanda Ross-Ho (born 1975) is an artist based in Los Angeles who works in painting, drawing, sculpture, installation, photography and uses found objects.
 She participated in the 2008 Whitney Biennial.

 Early life and education

 Ross-Ho was born in Chicago.
 Growing up in Chicago, Ross-Ho's parents – Laurel M. Ross and Ruyell Ho – were both working as artists throughout her childhood.
 Ross-Ho received her BFA from the School of the Art Institute of Chicago in 1998.
 After graduation from SAIC, she stayed in Chicago for seven years, working full-time at various jobs—including one as a textile designer—all the while making artwork and exhibiting locally.
 While in graduate school at the University of Southern California, she began incorporating the studio process as part of her subject.
 She received her MFA from the University of Southern California in 2006.

 Early in her career, Ross-Ho shared a studio with a revolving cast of 10 to 15 other young artists — including Sterling Ruby and Kirsten Stoltmann — in the Hazard Park neighborhood.
 She later moved her studio into a former retail distribution warehouse just south of downtown that she shares with her artist partner, Erik Frydenborg.